leilab-isep/cogsi2526-1211739-1240470/CA1/README.md

 PS C:\COGSI\Projects\cogsi2526-1211739-1240470\CA1> git push
 Everything up-to-date
 ```
+This command is commonly used right after creating a new local branch and committing your changes, allowing you to start collaborating or backing up your work on the remote repository.

 ### Merge Conflicts
 Create conflicting edits on the two branches so Git reports
 merge conflicts

+The command git merge is used to combine the changes from the branch email-field into the main branch.
 ```
 PS C:\cogsi2526-1211739-1240470\CA1> git checkout main
 Switched to branch 'main'